Recycling Really Matters, But It’s in Need of Some Help From These Technologies

 According to a study presented by the University of Houston in 2017, one of the biggest challenges to recycling is that it’s labor intensive and costly.
 Currently, different types of plastics must be sorted in order to be recycled.
 Additionally, chemicals are often used to break down plastics, but this is a very energy intensive process.

 To solve this problem, researchers are looking into creating substances that can allow all manner of plastic to be recycled together, which would save dramatically on labor and energy costs.

 Artificial intelligence has made its way into the recycling and waste industry in a big way.
 This technology allow robots to complete precise and complex tasks that are tedious for humans (and cost money because a person must do them).

 For example, in 2016 a robot named Clarke was installed at two recycling facilities in Colorado.
 According to Jennifer Kite Powell:

-Clarke, installed in 2016, has constantly improved its recycling skills, grabbing approximately 60 cartons per minute with near perfect accuracy.
+Clarke has constantly improved its recycling skills, grabbing approximately 60 cartons per minute with near perfect accuracy.
 Clarke has been programmed to recognize images from the cartons including logos and package printing which it applies to the next round of sorting and grabbing.
 The Clarke system has the ability to sort at super-human speeds, diverting material for re-processing that might otherwise end up in landfill.

 Chemical Recycling Methods